srijareddyk/MarineGAN/README.md

    By epoch 200, discriminator LR had decayed to minimum (0.00005) but the generator LR remained at 0.0002 which is an imbalance in learning rate.
 Generator may have "drifted" without strong discriminator feedback

 3. **Lack of Data Augmentation:**
     I used a fixed dataset of ~4,000 images.
-The generator could have memorized common patterns.

-What I understod is that more training does not necessarily lead to a better model.
+The generator could have memorized common patterns.What I understod is that more training does not necessarily lead to a better model.
 There exists an optimal training duration (around 80 epochs for this dataset), beyond which quality can degrade.
 ---

 ### Final Training Recommendation